sanjay-ar/MediConnect/SECURITY.md

 ### Reporting Process

-1. **Private Disclosure**: Send an email to [kavin.apm2003@gmail.com](mailto:kavin.apm2003@gmail.com) with a detailed description of the vulnerability.
+1. **Private Disclosure**: Send an email to [kavin.apm2003@gmail.com](mailto:kavin.apm2003@gmail.com) and [sanjaukrish10134@gmail.com](mailto:sanjukrish10134@gmail.com)with a detailed description of the vulnerability.
 Please avoid disclosing the details publicly until a fix is in place.

 2. **Verification**: Our security team will review your report and may request additional information or clarification.